kebby/Capturinha/README.md

 (No, B frames are currently not supported, simply because they don't help too much with the use cases Capturinha has, and can make playback worse)

+The "Oldschool upscale" feature will scale up the captured screen in integer increments and without filtering until a target number of lines is reached or surpassed - eg. capturing a 640x480 screen with the option set to 2160 lines will result in a 3200x2400 sized video.
+That way you can upload your oldschool or low res productions or your freshly captured emulator run in a way that unlocks the good resolutions and bitrates on the video platform of your choice.

 ##### Tips
 * The MP4 container can't contain PCM audio, so trying this combination will result in an error.
 * You can leave "only record when fullscreen" on and then just let Capturinha run minimized -